 Comply with the requirements of the Florida Single Audit Act; and

-Credit the State of Florida and Division of Historical Resources for funding
+Credit the State of Florida and Division of Historical Resources for funding.

 Must NOT be included on the Department’s Non-Compliance list at the time of the application submission cycle.